Practical Self-Care for Nurses

 Take your breaks and have a backup plan: Keep a protein bar nearby for those times you can’t make it to the breakroom.
 Ideally, you’ll get time for a well-balanced meal.
 But, you still need to plan to take care of you — so have that snack ready.

 Prioritize sleep: Most people need 7 to 9 hours of sleep each night.
+Not only will being well-rested make you feel better, but it will also keep your immune system strong.
 What do you need to stop doing so you can get adequate amounts of sleep?
 Look at your current routine and see what you can stop or move around.
 Aim for consistent sleep and wake times.
 Put away your phone one hour before bed to reduce blue light exposure, which can make falling asleep difficult.

-Find an exercise practice you enjoy: Exercise doesn’t have to be rigorous — studies show that just 10 minutes of walking can boost your mood and enhance your health.
+Find an exercise practice you enjoy: Physical activity doesn’t have to be rigorous — studies show that just 10 minutes of walking can boost your mood and enhance your health.
 Try joining a gym or exercise group near you, start a wellness program for nurses, or get back into dancing.

 Emotional Self-Care